 Some areas of both BLM and USFS land may be under active mineral claims or used for other purposes.
 Always make sure you are not in a private claim or restricted area.

-👉 Regulations for both the Bureau of Land Management and the U.S. Forest Service can change over time.
+🔵 Regulations for all federal agencies can change over time.
 Always verify the most current rules with the appropriate agency before collecting.